SocialCareData/placements-standard/specification.md

 <a href="https://github.com/SocialCareData/placements-standard/issues/new?template=content_issue.yml&title=Issue+regarding+Placements+Spec+Identifying+the+child+category" class="web-button" target="_blank">Raise an issue about this category: Identifying the child </a>

 ### Location(s) of search
-The proposed location fields allow a more definition of 'preferred' location, all factors considered, enabling more detailed analysis of the difference between 'ideal' and actual placement locations.
+The proposed location fields describe the preferred location of the placement.
+These fields allow a detailed definition of 'preferred' location, all factors considered, enabling more detailed analysis of the difference between 'ideal' and actual placement locations.

 |Field name|Options|Cardinality|Data Type & Format|
 |----------|-------|-----------|------------------|